martyzz1/heroku_proc_scalar_app/README.md

 Configuration options
 ====================

-The following Environment Variables can be configured to tweak the beahviour of the worker process
+The following Environment Variables can be configured to tweak the behaviour of the worker process

-SLEEP_PERIOD  = 10
+SLEEP_PERIOD  = 10 (positive integer)
 The number of seconds the scalar will sleep before commencing its polling of ALL configured apps

-COUNT_BOUNDARY=0
+COUNT_BOUNDARY = 0  (any positive integers)
 The number of counts per Scaled process..
 The default mode '0' simply says if count > 0 scale the proc to 1. if count is 0, scale the proc to 0 However if the COUNT_BOUNDARY is a positive integer, we use this to determine how many processes to scale to